 Meanwhile, in a PwC survey earlier in 2022, 60 percent of businesses admit that they “don’t have full visibility” of the cybersecurity risks that exist within their supply chains.
 Perhaps the most telling word here is “admit” - even with the other 40 percent, we only have their self-declaration in a survey to rely on.

 Clearly, this is a situation that is untenable, and millions of businesses will take a deep breath and face up to their cybersecurity risks head-on during 2023.
 We have seen the consequences of inertia time and again over the past couple of years, from SolarWinds to Mimecast.
-Embedding cybersecurity into every aspect of supply chain management will be one of the most powerful and compelling drivers for revitalising procurement processes in 2023.
+Embedding cybersecurity into every aspect of supply chain management will be one of the most powerful and compelling drivers for revitalizing procurement processes in 2023.

 A little like cybersecurity, this is another area of risk in procurement and supply chain management that has attained such a high profile that it can no longer be left in the “too difficult” pile for another day.